emieli/ansible-demo/README.md

     ansible_httpapi_validate_certs: false
 ```

 The above config creates a new group (EOS) and adds SW-1 and SW-2 as members.
-We then tell Ansible to use its HTTP-API module when communicating with these Arista switches.
+We then tell Ansible to use the netcommon HTTPAPI module when communicating with these Arista switches.
 Ansible also need to know what OS the switches are, which we supply with the **ansible_network_os** line.
 Finally we tell Ansible to use HTTPS but not validate the certificate, as the Arista API certificate is self-signed.

 Let's run the playbook again and see what happens:
 ```